 “Pass it over.”
 Jillian took the cricket and lighter.
 Faith pranced to the back door and Django followed her.

 “Of course he does.”
 Jillian lit the cricket’s eyes on fire.
-She watched embers spread through the papery wings.
+Embers spread through the papery wings.
 “Now what?”

 “Pretend you’re sucking a straw, just for a second.”
 Faith kicked the door open and Django hopped into the yard.
 “Keep the smoke in your open mouth until it cools.
 Then inhale, hold it, and exhale.”